 Figure: Schematic overview of mechanism of action.
 Monoclonal antibodies or derivatives thereof induce target cell killing by activating immune cells through a local immune checkpoint blockade and/or immune cell activating signals.

-Our research is driven by the vision to use our expertise in protein science to

-    improve antibody-based cancer immunotherapy and to optimize the molecules for

-    the medical needs of cancer patients.
-The main goal of our projects is to

-    develop therapeutic molecules that provide cancer patients a long-term

-    possibility for progression free survival with a low risk of side effects during

-    treatment.
-To this end, we engineer therapeutic antibodies and derivatives

-    thereof to target a specific tumor antigen with a simultaneous activation or

-    inhibition of immune checkpoints.
-By this approach, we locally restrict the

-    immune response to the tumor cells and consequently reduce the likelihood of

-    systemic side effects or immune-related adverse events (irAEs).
+Our research is driven by the vision to use our expertise in protein science to improve antibody-based cancer immunotherapy and to optimize the molecules for the medical needs of cancer patients.
+The main goal of our projects is to develop therapeutic molecules that provide cancer patients a long-term possibility for progression free survival with a low risk of side effects during treatment.
+To this end, we engineer therapeutic antibodies and derivatives thereof to target a specific tumor antigen with a simultaneous activation or inhibition of immune checkpoints.
+By this approach, we locally restrict the immune response to the tumor cells and consequently reduce the likelihood of systemic side effects or immune-related adverse events (irAEs).

-    Additionally, our novel multi-specific antibody formats further allow for the

-    engagement and activation of effector cells of the innate and/or adaptive immune

-    system.
-Finally, we analyze our molecules on patient samples and in in vivo

-    models in cooperation with the group of Marion Subklewe and other clinical

-    collaborators to better judge on their potential to treat hematological and
+Additionally, our novel multi-specific antibody formats further allow for the engagement and activation of effector cells of the innate and/or adaptive immune system.
+Finally, we analyze our molecules on patient samples and in in vivo models in cooperation with the group of Marion Subklewe, the spin-off project OPSYON and other clinical collaborators validate the potential to treat hematological and solid malignancies.

-    solid malignancies.